Amy Dawson-Andoh

 Iván Chaar-Lopez

-Iván’s latest article published on the Critical Ethnic Studies Journal talks about the racial technopolitics of immigrant identifications and automation in the U.S. You can read the article here.
-He will also be giving a talk during the African Technoscapes Cluster at Wits Institute for Social and Economic Research titled “Notes on Border Technopolitical Regimes.”
+Iván’s latest article published in the Critical Ethnic Studies Journal discusses the racial techno-politics of immigrant identifications and automation in the U.S. You can read the article here.
+He will also give a talk during the African Technoscapes Cluster at Wits Institute for Social and Economic Research titled “Notes on Border Technopolitical Regimes.”
 Visit Iván website to learn more about his work.